 SD Card: SecureDigital Card was introduced in 1999 based on MMC but adding extra features such as security.

 MMC is made up of broadly 3 parts:

 - MMC interface – Responsible for handling communication

 - FTL(Flash Transition Layer) – It’s a small controller running a firmware.
-It’s main task is to transform local sector addressing into physical NAND addressing.
+Its main task is to transform the local sector addressing physical NAND addressing.
 It also handles: Bad block management, Wear leveling and Garbage collection

 - Storage Area – Array of SLC(single level cell)/MLC/TLC NAND chips.
 NOR-based flash is the older technology that supported high read performance at the cost of smaller capacities.
 NAND flash offers higher capacities with significantly faster write and erase performance.
 NAND also requires a much more complicated input/output (I/O) interface.
 NOR flash memory can typically be programmed a byte at a time, whereas NAND flash memory must be programmed in multi-byte bursts (typically, 512 bytes).
 NOR flash devices typically require seconds for the Erase operation, whereas a NAND device can erase in milliseconds.